Seteco/Somorrostro/Configuration.md

 plugins directory|`/usr/libexec/netdata/plugins.d`|The directory plugin programs are kept. web files directory|`/usr/share/netdata/web`|The directory the web static files are kept. cache directory|`/var/cache/netdata`|The directory the memory database will be stored if and when netdata exits.
-Netdata will re-read the database when it will start again, to continue from the same point. log directory|`/var/log/netdata`|The directory the log files are kept.
+Netdata will re-read the database when it will start again, to continue from the same point. lib directory|`/var/lib/netdata`|The directory where Netdata will save its persisting state (health, registry, etc) log directory|`/var/log/netdata`|The directory the log files are kept.
 Check **[[Log Files]]** for more information. host access prefix|*empty*|This is used in docker environments where /proc, /sys, etc have to be accessed via another path.
 You may also have to set SYS_PTRACE capability on the docker for this work.
 Check [issue 43](https://github.com/firehol/netdata/issues/43). debug flags|0x00000000|Bitmap of debug options to enable.
 For more information check **[[Tracing Options]]**.